markusmak/dining-dollars-market/README.md

 # dining-dollars-market
-Created a market for UPenn college dining swipes for CIS197 Javascript final project.
+Created a market for UPenn college dining swipes for my CIS197 Javascript final project.